 We have an in-depth discussion of which age tiers are most significant in our article, “Why Age Is the Most Valuable Factor of a Tradeline,” but the bottom line for getting the best credit score is simply to get as much age as possible.
 Seasoned tradelines can help by extending the age of the oldest account and the average age of accounts.

 Also, keep in mind that it may be impossible to achieve an 850 credit score without a certain amount of age, even if you do everything else perfectly.
-So if you have stellar credit habits but haven’t yet been able to join the 850 credit club, you may just need to wait patiently.
+So if you have stellar credit habits but haven’t yet been able to join the 850 credit club, you may just need to wait patiently for your accounts to age.

-While the mix of credit is one of the least important factors in a credit score, to get a perfect credit score of 850, you may still need to optimize this factor.
+While the mix of credit is one of the least important factors in a credit score, to get a perfect credit score of 850, you will still need to consider this factor.

 In this category, credit scores reward having a balanced mix of several different accounts, including both revolving credit and installment loans.
 This is because creditors want to see that you can successfully manage a variety of different types of credit.